AbhayKejriwal/Entension/README.md

 3. Click "Generate" to process the file
 4. Choose an output folder when prompted
 5. View the processing status in the panel below
-6. Optional: Configure custom scripts via the "Show Configuration" option
+6. Optional: Configure a custom script by clicking the gear icon (⚙️) next to the heading

 ## Example Inputs